 \section{Summary and conclusions}

-This study investigated the characteristics of stepped leader pulses associated with upward positive flashes at the S\"antis tower, finding remarkable similarities with preliminary breakdown pulses observed in downward negative flashes.
-The key findings can be summarized as follows:
+This study investigated stepped leader pulses associated with upward positive flashes at the S\"antis tower and revealed strong similarities with preliminary breakdown pulses (PBPs) observed in downward negative flashes.
+The key findings can be summarised as follows:

-\begin{enumerate} \item The waveform characteristics and temporal behavior of Category A pulses associated with upward negative stepped leaders are very similar to ``Classical'' PBPs in downward lightning.
-This similarity suggests that the latter are generated during the 1st (breakdown) stage, i.e., creation of the downward negative leader; \item Category B pulses, whose lack of current correlation suggested an association with disconnected processes, were revealed by high-speed camera imaging to be the result of a downward-stepping recoil leader.
-This, in combination with their similarity to ``Narrow'' PBPs in downward lightning, suggests that the latter can be caused by recoil leader connections as well; \item We observed significant correlations between various bipolar Category A pulse parameters, including linear relationships between: (a) first and second E-field half-cycle durations ($R^2 = 0.89$), (b) half-cycle peak amplitudes ($R^2 = 0.90$), (c) E-field pulse peak and maximum derivative (also observed in Category B pulses), and (d) peak E-field and current amplitudes ($R^2 = 0.95$); \item The theoretical relationship between E-field peak and current peak developed for PBPs in \cite{kaspar_model_2017} was found to be consistent with our simultaneous measurements of currents and E-fields associated with Category A pulses in upward negative leaders; \item The temporal evolution of observed pulses showed a pattern similar to that observed in downward flashes, with both Category A and B pulses present initially, followed by predominantly Category B pulses, supporting the bimodal stepping process model proposed by \cite{petersen_high-speed_2015}. \end{enumerate}
+\begin{enumerate} \item The waveform characteristics and temporal behavior of Category A pulses associated with upward negative stepped leaders are very similar to ``Classical'' PBPs in downward lightning, supporting the interpretation that the latter are generated during the initial breakdown stage associated with downward negative leader formation; \item Category B pulses, whose lack of current correlation suggests an association with disconnected processes, were revealed by high-speed camera imaging in one case to be the result of a downward-stepping recoil leader, which, in combination with their similarity to ``Narrow'' PBPs in downward lightning, indicates that at least a subset of the latter may also be produced by recoil leader connections; \item Significant correlations were observed among various bipolar Category A pulse parameters, including linear relationships between (a) first and second E-field half-cycle durations ($R^2 = 0.89$), (b) half-cycle peak amplitudes ($R^2 = 0.90$), (c) E-field peak and maximum derivative (also observed in Category B pulses), and (d) peak E-field and current amplitudes ($R^2 = 0.95$); \item These simultaneous measurements of currents and E-fields associated with Category A pulses in upward negative leaders were found to be consistent with the peak field--current relationship proposed by \cite{kaspar_model_2017}, providing quantitative support for this theoretical model of PBPs; \item The temporal evolution of pulse types--initial coexistence of Categories A and B followed by a predominance of Category B--mirrors a pattern observed in downward flashes, supporting the bimodal stepping model proposed by \cite{petersen_high-speed_2015}. \end{enumerate}